 Vitamin K1 can be converted to Vitamin K2 by the bacteria in your gut.
 But this doesn’t always work as intended because of antibiotic use and poor gut health/diet.

 This makes eating foods containing K2 even more critical.

-Studies show Vitamin K2 may prevent heart disease
+Studies show Vitamin K2 may support heart health

 The Epic study followed over 16,000 women for 8 years.
-This study found that for every additional 10 mcg (micrograms) of Vitamin K2 consumed there is a 9% reduction in the risk of developing heart disease.
+This study found that for every additional 10 mcg (micrograms) of Vitamin K2 consumed there is a 9% improvement in heart health.*

 Do I still need Vitamin K2 if I’m already taking statin drugs for lowering cholesterol?

 Research shows that lipid-lowering drugs such as statins, have failed to reverse existing arterial calcification.